 The challenges of Accounts Payable automation

 Grouping and identifying root causes, we boiled down these 8 types of challenges to only three.
 We see manual tasks as a consequence of the three causes.
-If all data would be standard, correct and structured, manual operations would soon be a thing of the past.
+If all data would be standardized, accurate and structured, manual operations would soon be a thing of the past.

 - Errors, exceptions, approvals and workflows At least 30-45% invoices contain errors.
 Correcting them involves phone calls, tens of emails and arguing with suppliers.
 Many don’t have an associated PO – such as general expense invoices.
 General expense invoices also need to go through an approval process, that often is manual – as in employees taking the paper invoice to their supervisor’s desk with a post it note attached.